 Eligibility for Sealing

 Eligibility for the sealing of an adult criminal record is limited in several respects, including the type and nature of the offense, whether the charge resulted in a conviction and how much time has passed since the case concluded.
-To determine whether you are eligible to have your record sealed, you must first know what is on your criminal record.
+To determine whether you are eligible to have your record sealed, and/or expunged, you must first know what is on your criminal record.
 In Hamilton County, you must obtain a copy of your record from the Sheriff’s Office, located at the Hamilton County Justice Center, 1000 Sycamore Street, Cincinnati, Ohio 45202.
+There is a charge of $5.00 cash.
 You may view your record on the Hamilton County Clerk of Courts website at www.courtclerk.org.; however, your record from the Sheriff’s Office will be more accurate.
 Therefore, PLEASE BRING a copy of your record when you attend the Fresh Start Clinic; it will also have a history of any convictions from suburban Mayors’ Courts or Municipal Courts.
 If you have convictions out-of-county or out-of state, you will need to obtain a copy from those locations.

-Sealing Adult Criminal Records: Convictions
+Sealing and Expunging Adult Criminal Records: Convictions

 Under Ohio Law, certain types of convictions can never be sealed.
 Generally speaking, and with a number of exceptions, the following types of offenses are ineligible:

-- Any offense of violence (as defined by Ohio Revised Code 2901.01(A)(9));
+- Any felony offense of violence (as defined by Ohio Revised Code 2901.01(A)(9));

-- All traffic convictions (Traffic dismissals are eligible to be sealed)
+- All traffic convictions under R.C.
+Chapters 4506.,4507., 4511.,or 4549.
+(Traffic dismissals are eligible to be sealed)

-Step 4: How many years has it been since you completed your sentence?
+Step 3: How many years has it been since you completed your sentence?

 There are waiting periods for each conviction.
 How much time has passed since final discharge on case?